 Q: Is ChatGPT reliable?

 A: Not really.
-The comparable model by DeepMind had the caveat3https://arxiv.org/abs/2209.14375: ‘While we put extensive thought into our initial rule set, we emphasise that they are not comprehensive and require substantial expansion and refinement before real-world usage.‘ Likewise, OpenAI now says4(11/Dec/2022) https://twitter.com/gdb/status/1601745466613411840: ‘We believe in shipping early & often, with the hope of learning how to make a really useful and reliable AI through real-world experience and feedback.
+The comparable model by DeepMind had the caveat6https://arxiv.org/abs/2209.14375: ‘While we put extensive thought into our initial rule set, we emphasise that they are not comprehensive and require substantial expansion and refinement before real-world usage.‘ Likewise, in December 2022, OpenAI said7(11/Dec/2022) https://twitter.com/gdb/status/1601745466613411840: ‘We believe in shipping early & often, with the hope of learning how to make a really useful and reliable AI through real-world experience and feedback.
 Correspondingly important to realize we’re not there yet — ChatGPT not yet ready to be relied on for anything important!‘.

 Q: Is ChatGPT more powerful than GPT-3 from 2020?

-A: Not really.
+A: Based on its layers of alignment, ChatGPT does seem to be more powerful than previous GPT-3 models by OpenAI.
 ChatGPT is free, has a nice user interface, is more ‘safe’, and is backed by OpenAI (founded by Elon).
 These may be some of the reasons for ChatGPT’s popularity.
-Raw GPT-3 (and the new default GPT-3.5 as text-davinci-003 in the playground) is more powerful.
-There are many alternative dialogue models and large language models.
+Raw GPT-3 davinci and the new default GPT-3.5 as text-davinci-003 in the playground are also both very powerful (and 10x more expensive).
+ChatGPT is just one of more than 50x GPT-3 models available:

 Q: I want to run ChatGPT locally.
 How do I train my own ChatGPT or GPT-3?
 Can you explain to me in layman’s terms how we can make this happen?